 "Just because summer is over, doesn't mean that there are fewer things to do," adds Edwards.

 The microsite, sponsored by Growing Family Fun at Geisler Farms (5251 NE 94th Avenue, Bondurant), features farms, orchards, wineries and breweries, trails and other fall events.
 Visitors to the microsite can also catch one free maze admission with three paid maze admissions, valid only at Geisler Farms.

 Visitors and locals can also enter to win a Fall Giveaway to Greater Des Moines destinations, including MB2 Raceway, Inc., Climb Iowa, 515 Brewing Company and Des Moines Community Playhouse, plus admission and hayrides at Growing Family Fun at Geisler Farms.

 The site will remain live through Saturday, October 31.
-Visit catchdesmoines.com/fall to find a complete list of fall festivities in Greater Des Moines and look for special blog posts and discounts at catchdesmoines.com/blog.
+Visit www.catchdesmoines.com/things-to-do/top-things-to-do/fall/ to find a complete list of fall festivities in Greater Des Moines and look for special blog posts and discounts at the Catch Des Moines blog.